$29 Day Passes - Monday thru Friday (8:30am - 4:30pm)

 the same as WeWork Gilbert?

-The short answer is no. In fact, there is no WeWork Gilbert.
+The short answer is no. In fact, there is no WeWork in Gilbert, AZ.

 WeWork Website 2011